 - Potatoes, tomatoes, garlic, and ginger can be kept outside

 - Milk ( buy long-life milk) or whole milk powder

-It is not possible to store perishable items for a very long time but with few tweaks, you can prolong the shelf life for a few days.
+It is impossible to store perishable items for a very long time, but with a few tweaks, you can prolong the shelf life for a few days.

 These stockpiling hacks will help you stock the food for at least a month or more.
-Don’t go overboard and buy everything (leave something for your neighbours).
-This is what my neighbour told me when I was going shopping.
+Don’t go overboard and buy everything (leave something for your neighbors).
+This is what my neighbor told me when I was going shopping.

 Take care of your budget, as most of us have lost employment, and we don’t know when things will get better.
 Keep your stress away as every phase passes.